pat-bert/weather-station/README.md

 - [ ] Check feasibility of Matter integration, e.g. with Google Home to provide a warning based on humidity and temperature thresholds
 - [ ] Implement averaging for correct 24 h history instead of 24 min
 - [ ] Read sensors in deep-sleep using LP core
+- [ ] Re-evaluate power usage with Firebeetle
+- [ ] Measure air quality and/or CO2 content

 ## How to build the software